jfMoller/MariaDB-Editor/README.md

 ## **Description**
 The project includes an SPA React + TypeScript frontend client where you can view and edit SQL data from MariaDB.
 Additionally, a Node.js backend was developed to integrate with Docker.
 By working on this project thus far, I've gained valuable experience in building full-stack applications with relational data, it's also been a lot of fun.

-## Upcoming features
-* Creating new data rows in existing tables
-* Creating new tables
-* Assigning table relationships through a visual model

 ## **How to run locally**

 1. Clone the project